TorxFighter/Voron-Mods/Zero-Offset_Clamped_GE5C/README.md

 (Optional) 4x 5mm ID 8mm OD 4mm tall Aluminum spacers instead of printed.
 I bought mine here https://www.aliexpress.com/item/1005003018758421.html

 # Instructions
 For now, use the pictures below.
-Also tighten the Ge5c clamping screws untill everything is tight, it shouldn't be bottomed out.
+Also, tighten the Ge5C clamping screws until everything is tight; they shouldn't be bottomed out.
 If you use EGLM-05 you can feel if you have tightened it too much because it starts to bind.